 President & Chief Executive Officer

 The bank completed 2017 with total assets of $393.6 million and net income of $3.5 million.
-We closed 356 consumer mortgages and home equity loans for a total of $43 million.
-We also closed 435 commercial loans, totaling $45 million and 929 non-mortgage consumer loans totaling $9 million.
-These lending efforts resulted in an increase in loan balances over 2014 levels of $21.5 million.
-Deposits totaled $247 million at year-end, representing a 1.28% increase from year-end 2014.
+We closed 356 consumer mortgages and home equity loans for a total of $41.7 million.
+We also closed 568 commercial loans, totaling $65.8 million and 743 non-mortgage consumer loans totaling $7.4 million.
+Our lending efforts resulted in an increase in loan balances over 2016 levels of $26.9 million.
+Deposits totaled $259.1 million at year end, representing a 3.37% increase for the year.

-Western Mountain Financial Services had a very productive year while serving the investment needs of their many clients; they grew the number of clients served by 7% with a resulting 2.15% increase in assets under management over 2014 year-end numbers.
+Western Mountain Financial Services also had a very productive year while serving the investment needs of its many clients, with assets under management increasing 17.15% over 2016 year-end numbers.

-It is a pleasure to be able to present a very favorable report on the bank’s performance.
-Thanks go out to our employees, our Corporators, and our Board of Directors for their tremendous support and to our many customers who have chosen Franklin Savings Bank and Western Mountain Financial Services as their financial partners.
+It is a pleasure to be able to present a very favorable report on the Bank’s performance.
+Thanks to our employees, our Corporators, and our Directors for their tremendous support and to our many customers who have chosen Franklin Savings Bank and Western Mountain Financial Services as their financial partners.